Intermodal Transportation (TRAN)

 This finance course focuses on the transportation managers ability to understand and analyze financial statements.
 Topics covered will be the basics of major accounting statements, income and balance sheets, use of operating leverage, ratio analysis to determine relative performance of companies and the industry individual modes and across modes.
 An emphasis will be placed on time value of money and capital expenditure analysis and decision models for capital budgeting.
 Exploring markets and the sources of financial captial, securities, public and private financing will be discussed.

-TRAN 4800 Analysis of Passenger & Freight Transportation Business Segments (2 Credits)
+TRAN 4800 Advanced Concepts of Transportation & Supply Chain (2 Credits)